cloudvolumes/avmlog/README.md

 - Add flag to only show matches, instead of the full request
 - Add flag to group requests so all their lines are together
 - Add a flag to covert timestamps from UTC
+- Add short-versions of the flags like -m/-a/-j etc

 ## Developer notes